Yelp/paasta/docs/source/yelpsoa_configs.rst

   * ``spark_args``: Dictionary of spark configurations documented in https://spark.apache.org/docs/latest/configuration.html.
-Note some configurations are non- user-editable as they will be populated by PaaSTA tools.
+Note some configurations are non- user-editable as they will be populated by PaaSTA.
 See https://github.com/Yelp/service_configuration_lib/blob/master/service_configuration_lib/spark_config.py#L9 for a complete list of such configurations.